garrandall/popular-music-data/tracks/love-theme-from--eyes-of-laura-mars---prisoner--barbra-streisand.md

   start_date: '1978-10-14'
 ---
 I've never been wrong
-But you're the the only one i trust to show me the way I always hear your voice
+But you're the the only one I trust to show me the way I always hear your voice
-And in my dreams i hear you calling my name
+And in my dreams I hear you calling my name
 What is it about you?
 Some kind of light shines from your face
-And i can't turn away
+And I can't turn away
 I'm like a prisoner
 Captured by your eyes
 I've been taken